 Ramen noodles very likely contain gluten, we’ve established that much.
 Before I close up this post, I want to make sure I make a note that it’s not JUST the noodles that make traditional ramen not a great idea for a gluten-free diet.

 If you’re eating instant ramen with a flavor packet to turn it into soup, you’ll want to check that the flavorings don’t contain gluten.
 Oftentimes gluten hides in the hidden flavorings in ingredients like “yeast extract” or “soy sauce.”
-Both of these contain gluten and you’ll want to be certain that you’re looking in not just the noodles, but the broth for gluten too.

 Read ingredient lists and look for a gluten-free label to help you make decisions on instant noodles from the grocery store.